 Can I wear blue light glasses all day?

-Wearing computer glasses all day is safe and unlikely to cause any problems, but if you begin to experience mood changes, you may want to save your blue light glasses for your digital screen time.
+In most cases, wearing blue light glasses all day is safe and unlikely to cause problems.
+However, if you begin to experience mood changes, you may want to save your blue light glasses for only digital screen time.

-Page published in January 2020
+Page published on Friday, January 10, 2020